pwalsh/openbudgets/docs/guide/start.rst

 All the project dependencies are managed by pip.
 To get them, run the following command::

+    # when setting up for the first time:
+    pip install -U -r requirements/base.txt

     fab env.ensure

     # Or, if you are working with Redis, do the following